khuyentran1401/data-science-template/README.md

 │   ├── raw                         # raw data
 │   └── raw.dvc                     # DVC file of data/raw
-├── docs                            # documentation for your project ├── dvc.yaml                        # DVC pipeline
+├── docs                            # documentation for your project ├── experiments                     # ml-experiments.
+Typically with subfolder mlfow, tensorboard etc.
+├── figures                         # Saved figures from your ML-experiments ├── dvc.yaml                        # DVC pipeline
 ├── .flake8                         # configuration for flake8 - a Python formatter tool
 ├── .gitignore                      # ignore files that cannot commit to Git